If Bollywood is the world's biggest film industry, then Sridevi was its queen

 In an emotional post on Facebook, popular Islamabad-based actor and writer Osman Khalid Butt spoke of how Sridevi's passing was "inconceivable" and "personal."

-"(She was the reason) I wanted to become an actor," read Khalid Butt's post.
+"(She was the reason) I wanted to become an actor," said Khalid Butt.

 Child star